Line of white rubber ducks with one yellow one out in front of the rest

 Related: How to Make a College Application Video That Will Impress

-Though the application essay is an important part of your college application, it’s not the only way to stand out as the individual you are—though experiences like these do make great topics for your essay!
+Though the application essay is an important part of your college application, it’s not the only way to stand out as the individual you are—though experiences like these do make great topics for your essays!
 You still have plenty of time to take advantage of unique opportunities that can make you stand out, so go out there and find them.

 Still looking for the right schools to apply to?
 Our College Search tool makes finding them a breeze!